Cincinnati Bengals vs. New York Jets NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Jets stats and trends

-- New York's games this year have gone over the point total three times in six opportunities (50%).
+- New York's games this season have gone over the point total in 50% of its opportunities (three times in six games with a set point total).

 - New York is 1-1 against the spread and 1-1 overall when the team puts up more than 18.3 points.

-- The Jets have turned the ball over 12 times this season, six more turnovers than the Bengals have forced (6).
+- This year the Jets have turned the ball over 12 times, six more than the Bengals' takeaways (6).

 Home and road insights

-- Away from home, Cincinnati is 3-1 against the spread, and 3-1 overall.
+- On the road, Cincinnati is 3-1 against the spread, and 3-1 overall.

-- In four road games this year, Cincinnati has gone over the total once.
+- Cincinnati has hit the over once in four away games this season.

 Powered by Data Skrive.